 Companies offering health insurance must abide by the ACA requirements for coverage and affordability and still watch out for the impact on their bottom line.
-In Wyoming, employers on average cover the cost of 83 percent of the premium for single coverage, and half of the companies surveyed offer at least two plans.
+In Wyoming, employers, on average, cover the cost of 83 percent of the premium for single coverage, and half of the companies surveyed offer at least two plans.

 Employers may give workers a choice between one plan with a lower cost, like an HMO or a high deductible plan, and one with a heftier price tag.
 The employee can contribute more for the alternate if they prefer the structure, as with a PPO or point of service option.
-One must meet the affordability threshold, which means it costs the worker less than 9.61 percent of the employee’s household income.
+One must meet the affordability threshold, which means health care costs the worker less than 9.12 percent of the employee’s household income.
 For example, suppose an employee’s salary is $50,000 annually.